mike-sierra/deotp/03_manage.md

         $ !525

-1. Run the most recent command starting with `rsy` (i.e. `rsync`):
+1. Run the most recent command starting with `rsy` (such as `rsync`):

         $ !rsy

-1. Run the previous command in its entirety:
+1. Two bangs runs the previous command in its entirety:

         $ !!